Murci20965/cat-dog-classifier/README.md

 pinned: false
 ---

-# 🐾 Cat vs. Dog Image Classifier API
+# 🐾 Cat vs. Dog Image Classifier API + UI

-This project is an end-to-end deep learning application that trains a computer vision model to classify images of cats and dogs, then serves the model via a production-ready REST API.
+This project is an end-to-end deep learning application that trains a computer vision model to classify images of cats and dogs, then serves the model via a production-ready REST API and an integrated Gradio UI.

 This project was built as part of my journey to become an AI Engineer and demonstrates the full development lifecycle: from initial experimentation in a Jupyter Notebook to a containerized, deployable web application.